 What if it's cold, cloudy, or rainy?
 Do we still have lessons??

 Unfortunately, I cannot control the weather or we would have perfect swimming conditions for all lessons all summer!
-However, if it's very cold (mid to low 60's), raining heavily, or thundering and lightening, lessons will need to be rescheduled.
-If it is cloudy or light rain without lightening or thunder, lessons will go on as scheduled.
+However, if it's very cold (mid to low 60's), raining heavily, or thundering and lightning, lessons will need to be rescheduled.
+If it is cloudy or light rain without lightning or thunder, lessons will go on as scheduled.
 While it's not ideal conditions, it still works.
 However, if the children are very young (2-3), I'll recommend rescheduling.
-If I know conditions dictate that we cancel, I will call you in advance, or you can call me if you are questioning it.
+If I know conditions dictate that we cancel, I will text you in advance, or you can text me if you are questioning it.
 Sometimes weather conditions deteriorate while I'm in the middle of an existing lesson, and in that case, I'll try to have my phone handy or have another parent take calls for me if you question whether or not to attend.